 If we are traveling by car, we take a picnic-sized cooler with us, and it contains our homemade yogurt, homegrown eggs and hamburger meat, salad dressing, and other things that needed to stay cold.
 It may also includes left-overs that we can simply reheat in the microwave.

-Breakfasts on the first and third morning was yogurt and our homemade granola.
-On the second morning, we had scrambled eggs and flatbread, which is shown cooking in the photo.
-I mixed up the bread dough the night before, and we had garlic flatbread to go with our salad and spaghetti for dinner.
+Breakfasts is often our yogurt and homemade granola or scrambled eggs and flatbread, which is shown cooking in the photo from the Midwest Renewable Energy Fair in 2012.
+I mixed up the bread dough at home the night before, and we had garlic flatbread to go with our salad and spaghetti for dinner.
 The flatbread dough was stored in the refrigerator, and we used the last of it to make flatbread buns for our hamburgers, which we had for dinner on the second night, along with more salad.
-(Recipes for the granola and flatbread are in EcoThrifty, which will be published in September.)

-It was incredibly easy and even fun to cook while we were staying at the hotel.
-My only complaint is that the dishwasher was insanely loud!
-The first night we started it when we went to bed, and that was a mistake.
-I had no idea just how important “sound insulation” can be in a dishwasher.
-I remember when we bought our last one, the manufacturer made a big deal out of it, and now I can see why.
+It is incredibly easy and even fun to cook while staying at a hotel.
+My only complaint is that sometimes the dishwasher can be insanely loud!
+The first night we stayed in one of these hotels, we started the dishwasher when we went to bed, and that was a mistake.
+I had no idea just how important “sound insulation” can be in a dishwasher, especially when the dishwasher is basically in your bedroom.
 I guess it has been awhile since I owned a dishwasher without sound insulation.
-Anyway, after the first night, we made sure to turn on the dishwasher as we were leaving the room for the day.
+Now, we made sure to turn on the dishwasher as we are leaving the room for the day.

-Now I’m excited about trying other “suite” hotels, such as TownePlace and Homewood Suites.
-What are some of your strategies for saving money when traveling this summer?
+What are some of your strategies for saving money and eating healthier when traveling this summer?

 Subscribe to my weekly newsletter!